 This degree prepares you for a range of exciting career paths focusing on criminal justice and the treatment of victims and offenders.
 You will explore the true nature, extent and causes of crime, along with the methods used to manage crime and criminal behaviour.
 Our experienced teaching staff will take you through key criminological theories, applying them to your understanding of crime, the experiences of offenders and victims in the criminal justice system, and the ways in which society constructs crime problems and responds to criminal behaviour.

 The varied expertise of the teaching staff allows you to explore these themes from a range of perspectives.
-You will also be supported by a range of criminal justice professionals and agencies, who teach on the programme and provide volunteering and networking opportunities to help prepare you for your career.
+You will also be supported by a range of criminal justice professionals and agencies, who teach on the course and provide volunteering and networking opportunities to help prepare you for your career.

 A typical offer would be 88-112 UCAS Tariff points.